learn-static/foundations-1-html/0-web.md

 # The Web

+> This section introduces the basics of websites, URLs, and browser tools to explore them.

 The content of the world wide web is made up of three parts:

 - **HTML** (Hypertext Markup Language) provides the structure and content